 The scary, predicted food shortages we dreaded never came to full fruition.
 But you may recall toilet paper, paper towels, disinfectant, and other household goods were picked clean from grocery store shelves every day.
 In some places, they’re still hard to come by.

 There are numerous personal steps we can all take to prepare for a future pandemic.
-Sure, COVID-19 isn’t over quite yet, but consider stocking up your pantry with nonperishable food and water, make a plan with your family on steps to stay safe, and have a “bug-out bag.”
-Of course, you’ll want a face mask to protect you, and we mean that beyond any pandemic, because masks like our OCTO® Respirator Mask (ORM) can save lives in events like wildfires or other disasters.
+Sure, COVID-19 isn’t over quite yet, but consider stocking up your pantry with nonperishable food and water, make a plan with your family on steps to stay safe, and have a “go bag.”
+Of course, you’ll want a face mask to protect you, and we mean that beyond any pandemic, because masks like our OCTO® Respirator Mask (ORM) can save lives in by protecting against wildfire smoke, air pollution and other disasters.

 Beyond personal considerations, there are ways for your community, city or state to be prepared, too.
 Leadership needs to step in and step up for the next time.
 A global pandemic hit an entire world that really didn’t know what to do, but after the initial shock wore off, many of us were left wondering why leaders weren’t more prepared.
 Here are three ways to urge or prod your leaders, whether on a national or local front, to prepare for next time, especially when it comes to stockpiling face masks.